pvanallen/delft-ai-toolkit/docs/teachable.md

 <img src="images/teachable-train.jpg" width="500"><br>
 ### Test the model
 1. At this point, your model is created and in the cloud.
-You can test the model by giving it images that were not used for training - you should have separated out a subset of your original captured images to use for testing.
+You can test the model by giving it images that were not used for training - you should have separated out a subset of your original captured images to use for testing vs. training.
+Testing with training data is not a valid testing approach.
-1. In the interface, select "File" (vs. Webcam) as the source of your test image, and a few test images and see how your model does<br>
+1. In the Teachable interface, select "File" (vs. Webcam) as the source of your test image, and upload a few test images and see how your model does<br>

 <img src="images/teachable-all.gif" width="700"><br>
 ### Export & Download the Model